 "This complicates the fight against Islamic extremism and terrorism at a time when we least need this," Maaßen added.

-Nor could Germany indefinitely expect to escape some kind of Islamic terrorist attack, he said in comments reported by Die Welt
+Nor could Germany indefinitely expect to escape some kind of Islamic terrorist attack, he said in comments reported by Die Welt and other media.

 "We must assume that we too are a target of terrorist attacks and we must prepare accordingly," he said, stressing that Germany did not live on an "island of security".